Coupon Bight Is A Microcosm Of

 Coupon Bight Aquatic Preserve is another one of those incredible Florida Keys vacation experiences you just have to know about.

-The Florida Keys is an area richly blessed with an abundance of marine life, mesmerizing water, and tropical climate.
+The Florida Keys is an area richly blessed with an abundance of marine life, mesmerizing water, and tropical weather.

-You'll find that there are more activities than you could possibly pack into two lifetimes, and then along comes another fantastic spot to explore.
+You'll find that there are more Florida Keys activities than you could possibly pack into two lifetimes, and then along comes another fantastic spot to explore.

 The Preserve is surrounded by the protected waters of the Florida Keys National Marine Sanctuary.